Automattic/wp-calypso/docs/guide/tech-behind-calypso.md

 ## No Big Famous Framework

 Calypso is using neither Angular nor Ember; because we are building Calypso for the long haul, updating and improving a home-grown framework is a better long-term approach for us.
-Currently, we're using React and Flux; they're great, but knowing we have the control to use better technologies as they come along makes us feel more confident in our future.
+Currently, we're using React and Flux/Redux; they're great, but knowing we have the control to use better technologies as they come along makes us feel more confident in our future.
 Calypso isn't a small startup project; we know it will need to scale and our technology will need to scale with it.

 ## Modern Modular JavaScript